aartea/P3_CNN/README.md

 #Written User Persona:
 ###![](readmefiles/WrittenUserPersonas.jpg)
 #User Stories:
-##Below you'll find white-boarded out version as well as a pdf version
+##Below you'll find a white-boarded out version as well as a written version
 ##When Alfred initially opens News Hag + when he favorites a news story
 ###Images of whiteboard**
 ###![](readmefiles/6.jpg)